Balancing speed and quality with AI

 • Rotate reviewers so fresh eyes spot complacency or over-trust.

-9. Keep Craftsmanship Central
+9. Keep craftsmanship central

 • Document examples of high-quality outcomes and why they work.